 - Weight: 880g total.
 480g for half-shell, 400g for chinbar

-The appealing thing (to me) about the Bell Super DH is the fact it can serve as one helmet for two different types of riding.
+The appealing thing (to me) about the Bell Super DH MIPS is the fact it can serve as one helmet for two different types of riding.
 Several times a year I’m somewhere like Winter Park where I need to bring both a full-face helmet to hit the local trails and a half-shell for the bike park in order to optimize protection and comfort.

 The Polycarbonate shell gives the helmet a lighter feel versus a traditional fiberglass or carbon full-face helmet, and with the DH rating, it doesn’t feel like it sacrifices anything by being lighter.
-In fact, the Super DH is almost 200g lighter than its big brother the Full-9 Fusion MIPS and still shares the same safety rating.
+In fact, the Bell Super DH helemt is almost 200g lighter than its big brother the Full-9 Fusion MIPS and still shares the same safety rating.

-This isn’t to say that the Super DH is the best helmet to spend a full day pedaling around in.
-It’s wider and less vented than most trail helmets out there, so for those interested in a helmet for 100% trail riding that they can occasionally attach a chinbar to, the Super 3R is a better choice.
+This isn’t to say that the Bell Super DH MIPS is the best helmet to spend a full day pedaling around in.
+It’s wider and less vented than most trail helmets out there, so for those interested in a helmet for 100% trail riding that they can occasionally attach a chinbar to, the Bell Super 3R is a better choice.
 The Super DH is for riders who want a full-face helmet that they can occasionally wear as a half-shell.